bparanj/crystal/electronics/book/tasks.md

 25.md Add images e1 to e8 and describe those steps

+33.md Capacitor AC Pass (see capacitor ac pass folder for images) 34.md RC High Pass Filter

 20.md -> Break it down brandy with falstad.

-33.md Capacitor AC Pass (see capacitor ac pass folder for images)

-capacitors damage image folder is empty -  images this is in polarazed capacitor damage folder
+capacitors damage image folder is empty -  images

 capacitor dc block.
 Measure current before the capacitor.
-Simulate this fatstad. why is charge-discharge folder empty Where are the images?
+Simulate this fatstad. why is charge-discharge folder empty Where are the images?this is in polarazed capacitor damage folder

 10.md
 12.md